M2000Interpreter/Environment/utf8/mdlidispatch.bas.utf8.txt

     (pobjTarget As Object, _
     ByVal pstrProcName As Variant, _
     ByVal CallType As cbnCallTypes, _
-     pArgs(), pargs2() As String, items As Long, Optional robj As Object, Optional fixnamearg As Long = 0, Optional center2mouse As Boolean = False, Optional pUnk) As Variant
+     pArgs(), pargs2() As String, items As Long, Optional robj As Object, Optional fixnamearg As Long = 0, _ Optional center2mouse As Boolean = False, Optional pUnk, Optional UseExtControl As Boolean = False) As Variant

     ' pobjTarget    :   Class or form object that contains the procedure/property